Table of Contents

 The most common site of compression and irritation of the Sciatic nerve is at the lower back secondary to a disc herniation or bulge.
 In order to resolve pain we need to adopt postures that minimize stress at the back.
 Exercises will also be more geared toward resolving pressure on the nerve local to the back.
 Medications for resolving persistent inflammation can also be helpful.

 Need some help resolving Sciatica?
-Check out our online course, Freedom From Sciatica and Back Pain.
+Check out our free online course.